mozaik-association/mozaik/docs/1Contacts Module.md

 - Check whether the member is in good standing or not.
 - Start and end date of the membership.

-This tab allows you to easily manage or modify memberships.
+This tab provides you to easily manage or modify memberships.

-Mozaik allows you to manage the membership cards of the organisation, to see who has already received his card and who has yet to receive it.
+Mozaik allows you to manage the membership cards of the organisation, to see who has already received his card and who has not yet received it.

 Each member in Odoo is linked to a unique member number.
 The member number can be found on the contact form next to the contacts name and the membership state.

 !!! abstract "The goal of membership lines"

-    Membership lines allow you to track the membership status of each contact as well as membership dates.
+    Membership lines provides you to follow-up the membership status of each contact as well as membership dates.
 You can easilly do some reporting by organising your members by membership states , local groups, type of memberships (prices), dates ,...
 <figure markdown>
 ![screenshot 8](img/screen8.png)
 <figcaption>New memberhsip line on the contact form & unique member number</figcaption>